mjmanley/PredictiveModeling/pm_service_ui_spark_batch.md

 model and shares it with you (the developer).
 Your task is to deploy the model and generate predictive analytics by making score requests against the deployed model.

+## Prerequisites
+To work with this example you will need:
+* [Object Storage](https://console.bluemix.net/catalog/services/object-storage) instance details, which will be used as input (customer data to score) for the model and storage for the model output.
+The sample input data csv file can be download from [here](https://raw.githubusercontent.com/pmservice/wml-sample-models/master/spark/customer-satisfaction-prediction/data/scoreInput.csv).
+You should push input file to your Object Storage instance.
+* [Apache Spark](https://console.bluemix.net/catalog/services/apache-spark) service instance credentials.
+You can use this [link](https://console.bluemix.net/catalog/services/apache-spark) to create one.

 ## Using the sample model